What animal is depicted on the Welsh flag? National symbols of Wales

 State structure

-Since Wales is part of the UK, its head is the monarch of the United Kingdom.
+Since Wales is part of Great Britain, its head is the monarch of the United Kingdom.
 Legislative power is divided between the London Parliament and the National Assembly for Wales.

-"Country of Friends" so the English call the land, which is famous for the abundance of beautiful old churches, vast green valleys and vast desert spaces, on which gloomy mountains are located.
-The Welsh call this area Cymru, while the British call it Wales.
-This is the only area in the whole of the UK where signs on shops, offices and government buildings, as well as road signs, are bilingual.
+"Country of Friends" - This is what the British call the land, which is famous for its abundance of beautiful ancient churches, vast green valleys and vast desert spaces on which gloomy mountains are located.
+The Welsh call this area Cymru, but the British know it better as Wales.
+This is the only area in the whole of Great Britain where signs on shops, offices and government buildings, as well as road signs, are made in two languages.

 Flag of Wales

-The modern flag of Wales is a panel painted in white and green, on which a red dragon is depicted.
-Although this flag was legally adopted in 1959, the red dragon has been directly associated with Wales since the days of the Roman Empire.
-Green and white colors have also been associated with Wales since the Middle Ages, because even under the reign of Henry VIII Tudor, all the troops that acted under the Welsh auspices were dressed in a green and white uniform.
+The modern flag of Wales is a panel painted white and green, on which a red dragon is depicted.
+Although the flag was adopted by law in 1959, the red dragon has been directly associated with Wales since Roman times.
+Green and white colors have also been associated with Wales since the Middle Ages, because even during the reign of Henry VIII Tudor, all troops acting under Welsh auspices were dressed in white and green uniforms.

 Coat of arms of Wales

-In the Principality of Wales, there is no legislatively approved national coat of arms - its role is played by the royal sign of Wales, which since 2008 has been the official highest heraldic symbol.
-This peculiar coat of arms is used by the Welsh National Assembly to certify legislative acts.
-The royal badge of the principality consists of a shield divided into fields, on each of which a lion walks, with blue claws and a tongue; two lions are on golden fields, two on red ones.
+The Principality of Wales does not have a legally approved national coat of arms - its role is played by the royal badge of Wales, which since 2008 has been the official highest heraldic symbol.
+This unique coat of arms is used by the Welsh National Assembly to certify legislative acts.
+The royal badge of the principality consists of a shield cut into fields, on each of which walks a lion, with blue claws and tongue; two lions are on golden fields, two on red ones.

 Symbol of Wales

-The yellow daffodil has been called the flower symbol of Wales since the 19th century, and this happened because the word "cenhinen" can be translated both as a narcissus and as a leek.
-And since there are a great many yellow daffodils in Wales in the spring, that is probably why the daffodil has become another equally beloved and revered symbol of Wales.
+The flower symbol of Wales has been called the yellow daffodil since the 19th century, and this happened because the word “cenhinen” can be translated as both daffodil and leek.
+And since a great many yellow daffodils bloom in Wales in the spring, this is probably why the daffodil has become another, no less beloved and revered symbol of Wales.

 • Wales attracts tourists with the richness and diversity of its nature.

-• Along with English, the people of Wales also speak their own Gaelic or Welsh language.
+• Along with English, the population of Wales also speaks its own Gaelic or Welsh language.

-• The Welsh make up about a third of the population of Wales and take care of their language: the press is published in the country, books are printed, TV presenters speak.
+• The Welsh make up about a third of the population of Wales and take great care of their language: the press in the country is published in Welsh, books are published, and TV presenters speak in Welsh.

-• The summer festival of poetry and music "Eisteddfod" is held annually.
+• The summer poetry and music festival "Eisteddfod" is held annually.

-The early history of Wales was created by the Celts, who arrived in this territory as early as the 1st century BC.
-Here was one of the main centers of the druids.
-Today, the territory of Wales boasts more than 150 monuments of Celtic culture, sacred graves and places of worship from those ancient times.
+The early history of Wales is created by the Celts, who arrived in this territory as early as the 1st century BC.
+Here was one of the main centers of the Druids.
+Today, Wales boasts more than 150 monuments of Celtic culture, sacred tombs and places of worship from those ancient times.

 The Celts never built temples.
-Rites were held in secret places where large stone circles were built.
-The Celts have long had a developed economy and technology, they mined iron ore and used tools that are used by modern blacksmiths.
-The Celts minted their money.
-The ancient Celtic society was divided into estates: priests, warriors and tillers.
+Rituals were held in secret places where large stone circles were built.
+The Celts have long had a developed economy and technology, mining iron ore and using tools that modern blacksmiths use.
+The Celts minted their own money.
+Ancient Celtic society was divided into classes: priests, warriors and farmers.
 The king ruled everything.
-The property of the king, at the same time, was public property.
+The king's property, however, was public property.